AguaClara/UASB/Reports and Manuals/fall2018report_draft1.md

 [EM: ^^^]

-UASBs are currently being used for wastewater treatment to varying degrees of success.
+UASB reactors are currently being used for wastewater treatment to varying degrees of success.
 In 2005, Sato et. al performed a case study done on 16 full-scale UASBs in the Yamuna River Basin in India [(Sato, 2005)](https://www.sciencedirect.com/science/article/pii/S0301479705002860).
 The study found that the concentration of pollutants in effluent from these UASBs usually did not meet the effluent standards of most developing countries (Sato, 2005).
-Despite the failure of the aforementioned UASB reactors to bring wastewater to effluent standards, the study is significant in showing that UASBs are an affordable option for wastewater treatment and emphasizes the importance of designing a UASB reactor that produces effluent, which meets discharge standards.
+Despite the failures of UASB reactors, the study is significant in showing that UASBs are an affordable option for wastewater treatment.
+The study also emphasizes the importance of redesigning a UASB reactor to produce acceptable discharge standards.

-[EM: Last sentence is awkward.]
+[EM: Last sentence is awkward.
+Addressed -IC]

-One of the main drawbacks of UASB digesters is that there is long initial start-up period before steady-state conditions are achieved; this time is usually in the range of several months [(Wang, 2018)](https://link.springer.com/article/10.1007%2Fs11356-017-0457-5
+One of the main drawbacks of UASB reactors is that there is long initial start-up period before steady-state conditions are achieved; this time is usually in the range of several months [(Wang, 2018)](https://link.springer.com/article/10.1007%2Fs11356-017-0457-5
 ).
-There are methods to decrease startup time such as increasing load, optimizing temperature for anaerobic digestion, using a sufficient amount of sludge, and adding metal or an inert carrier.
-A 2018 study concluded that the addition of $FeCl_3$ during the initial stage of the UASB start-up to promote granulation combined with the addition of ZVI during the middle stage of reactor start-up is highly effective in reducing the initial start-up period (Wang, 2018).
+Methods to decrease startup time include increasing load, optimizing temperature for anaerobic digestion, using a sufficient amount of sludge, and adding metal or an inert carrier.
+Wang et al. concluded that the addition of $FeCl_3$ during the initial stage of the UASB start-up to promote granulation combined with the addition of ZVI during the middle stage of reactor start-up is highly effective in reducing the initial start-up period (Wang, 2018).
 Once the team fabricates the pilot UASB, studies similar to this one will be useful in strategizing how to speed up the start-up period to test UASB quicker.

 [EM: Be consistent with the way you refer to the reactor; will it be 'UASBs' or 'UASB digester?'
 Also, the sentence "A 2018 study concluded..." is long and a bit confusing.
 Is the start-up period in which the FeCl3 is added different than the start-up period that is looking to be shortened?]

-In general UASB systems, removal of total suspended solids (TSS) is inversely proportional to upflow velocity within the reactor.
-This parameter is difficult to minimize, as decreasing upflow velocity requires decreasing flow rate, which reduces the total amount of wastewater treated.
-A study was done in Argentina comparing efficiency of reactors at various upflow velocities and various sludge blanket heights.
-At lower upflow velocities, the height of the sludge blanket didn't impact efficiency greatly provided the height was near 2/5 the height of the tank.
-At higher upflow velocities, it was found that a sludge blanket height of 0.92m in a 2.5m tall reactor provided optimal conditions compared to higher sludge blanket heights  [(Seghezzo, 2018)](https://www.researchgate.net/publication/266880587_The_effect_of_sludge_discharges_and_upflow_velocity_on_the_removal_of_suspended_solids_in_a_UASB_reactor_treating_settled_sewage_at_moderate_temperatures).
+In typical UASB reactors, removal of total suspended solids (TSS) is inversely proportional to upflow velocity within the reactor.
+This parameter is difficult to minimize, as decreasing upflow velocity requires decreasing flow rate, which reduces the total amount of wastewater treated, reducing reactor efficiency. *Seghezzo et al.* compared efficiency of reactors at various upflow velocities and various sludge blanket heights.
+At lower upflow velocities, the height of the sludge blanket didn't impact efficiency significantly provided the height was roughly 2/5 the height of the tank.
+At higher upflow velocities, it was found that a sludge blanket height of 0.92 $m$ in a 2.5 $m$ tall reactor provided optimal conditions compared to higher sludge blanket heights.  [(Seghezzo, 2018)](https://www.researchgate.net/publication/266880587_The_effect_of_sludge_discharges_and_upflow_velocity_on_the_removal_of_suspended_solids_in_a_UASB_reactor_treating_settled_sewage_at_moderate_temperatures).

-At this height, TSS removal remains above 90% and VSS removal above 80% when the upflow velocity was between 0.30-0.7m/hr, but the best was at 0.48m/hr (TSS removal of 95%, VSS of 90%) An efficient operation could be around 0.5m/hr and height of sludge blanket= 1-2m
+At this height, TSS removal remains above 90% and volatile suspended solids (VSS) removal above 80% when the upflow velocity was between 0.30-0.7 $m/hr$, but the best was at 0.48 $m/hr$ (TSS removal of 95%, VSS of 90%) An efficient operation could be around 0.5 $m/hr$ and height of sludge blanket= 1-2 $m$.
-If you wanted to go higher, at .85m/hr -wash out won’t occur, but might not be quite as efficient Overall low upflow velocities and taller sludge blankets tend to be the way to go.
+If you wanted to go higher, at .85m/hr -wash out won’t occur, but might not be quite as efficient.
+Overall low upflow velocities and taller sludge blankets tend to be the way to go.
 Another paper recommends an upflow velocity between 0.25m/hr and 0.8m/hr, corroborating these claims [(Ghangrekar, 2012)](https://nptel.ac.in/courses/105105048/M21L35.pdf)

 [EM: Provide the whole word of an acronym before just using the acronym (e.g. VSS).
 Above paragraph is messy; it is too wordy, lacking correct punctuation, and a bit informal.]